AndrewKostandy/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk plot3](figure/plot3-1.png)

-Now I'll calculate the mean and median total number of steps taken per day after imputing the missing values.
+Then, I'll calculate the mean and median total number of steps taken per day after imputing the missing values.

 ```r